-In addition, the pooled investment fund's assets must generally be limited to securities that are issued by, or unconditionally guaranteed as to the timely payment of principal and interest by, the U.S. Department of the Treasury, and immediately-available cash funds denominated in U.S. dollars ("qualifying assets").3 As an additional requirement, assets of the fund may not be transferred through securities lending, securities borrowing, repurchase agreements, reverse repurchase agreements, or other means that involve the fund having rights to acquire the same or similar assets from the transferee.
-Taken together, these criteria are meant to "provide flexibility while maintaining a level of safety" and to "facilitate liquidity of the redeemable securities while still protecting holders of the fund's securities from dilution."
-Thus securities issued by an open-end management investment company that holds qualifying assets and that operates as a traditional mutual fund-that is, it directly issues shares to and redeems shares from investors on a daily basis-are eligible collateral under the Margin Rules.
+In addition, the pooled investment fund's assets must generally be limited to securities that are issued by, or unconditionally guaranteed as to the timely payment of principal and interest by, the U.S. Department of the Treasury, and immediately-available cash funds denominated in U.S. dollars (qualifying assets).
+As an additional requirement, assets of the fund may not be transferred through securities lending, securities borrowing, repurchase agreements, reverse repurchase agreements, or other means that involve the fund having rights to acquire the same or similar assets from the transferee.
+Taken together, these criteria are meant to "facilitate liquidity of the redeemable securities while still protecting holders of the fund's securities from dilution."

+As the Agencies explained in the release accompanying the Margin Rules, inclusion of redeemable securities issued by pooled investment funds that invest in qualifying assets is "in the interests of" financial end users because it would "provide those financial end users with a higher yield than cash held by the margin custodian and more liquidity than direct holdings of government or corporate bonds."
+These conditions mean that securities issued by an open-end management investment company that holds qualifying assets and that operates as a traditional mutual fund-that is, it directly issues shares to and redeems shares from investors on a daily basis-are eligible collateral under the Margin Rules.
 There is a lack of clarity in the market, however, as to whether an ETF that holds qualifying assets would be viewed as issuing "redeemable securities" - a term which is not defined in the Margin Rules - and whether the redemption mechanics of ETFs would in all cases technically comply with the other Redeemability Requirements, thus creating a potential question as to whether the shares of such an ETF would be eligible collateral under the Margin Rules.